nboumaza/double-entry-mvn/README.md

         Business logic is managed in the domain model layer.
-	For a web or REST client the domain layer is exposed as resources represented by URIs via the controllers and the REST api definition in con/routes Like the HTTP interface, controllers are procedural and Request/Response oriented.
+	For a web or REST client the domain layer is exposed as resources represented by URIs via the controllers and the REST api definition in conf/routes Like the HTTP interface, controllers are procedural and Request/Response oriented.

 	NOTE:
 	* Play will automatically manage transactions for you.
 	* It will start a transaction for each HTTP request and commit it when the HTTP response is sent

 	More interesting reads about controllers can be found here: http://www.playframework.com/documentation/1.2.3/controllers
-	(Play documentation are resources so make sure you refer to the latest doc rest service version, 1.2.3 at the time of writing this readme )
+	(Play documentation are resources so make sure you refer to the latest doc rest service version, 1.2.3 at the time this writing )

 Views